AbdulAHAD968/AbdulAHAD968/README.md

 ---

 ## Professional Summary
-Hi, I’m Abdul Ahad - an Information Security Engineer passionate about making web applications secure and reliable.
+Hi, I'm Abdul Ahad - an Information Security Engineer passionate about making web applications secure and reliable.
 I learn best by working on real-world projects, always aiming to improve through both successes and mistakes.

 What I’m into right now:
 - [x] Web Development: MERN stack with React + Node.js, building tools that are functional, clean, and secure.